AnonymousWorks/OPERA/readme.md

 ## A Tale of Two DL Cities: When Library Tests Meet Compiler

+This repository provide the tool (i.e., OPERA) and all experimental data for an empirical study about a test migration-based idea.
 OPERA is a test-migration-based technique to improve the testing of the model loading stage of DL compilers.
 It considers different sources of test inputs in DL libraries for migration.
 Also, it designs a diversity-based test prioritization strategy to migrate and execute those test inputs that are more likely to detect diverse bugs in the model loading stage, to improve the testing efficiency.

 ### Reproducibility